Thriving at work – by design!

 November 20 @ 9:30 am - 5:00 pm

-We hope to identify people who will champion these ideas when they return back to their workplaces and thereby start to make a tangible difference to the Reading business community over time.
+We hope to identify people who will champion these ideas when they return to their workplaces and so start to make a tangible difference to the Reading business community.
+This course is intended for individuals from a wide range of roles including but not limited to health and wellbeing leads, HR managers, senior executives and learning and development managers.

 The workshop is comprised of five modules: